 If you’re in Orlando for the big Star Wars or Harry Potter celebrations, use Best of Orlando to compare prices on attractions and theme parks.
 Never pay full price for those crazy expensive parks!

 Spend the Night

-When you use Groupon Coupons to save money for comic con, you’ll pat yourself on the back for all the do-re-mi you saved.
+When you use Groupon Coupons and other cost-saving websites to save money for a Comic Con, you’ll pat yourself on the back for all the do-re-mi you saved.
+It makes going to Comic Cons a lot less painful.
 Plus, the more money you save this time, the more money you’ll have to buy a ticket for a future convention.